bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 tr "A" "C" < FILE.fasta | less
 ```

-This will replace all occruences of "A" with "C" in *FILE.fasta*
+This will replace all occruences of "A" with "C" in *FILE.fasta* and shows
+contents on screen with `less`.
 We add the `<` before the file name since `tr` expects the actual contents, not
 the file name.
 The `<` redirector feeds the content as a stream to `tr`.
 Normally, `tr` will print results to screen.
 So we redirect that output and